ramyadhadidi/ramyadhadidi.github.io/_pages/about.md

   - /about.html
 ---
 * Updates:
-    * __CS 4290/CS 6290/ECE 4100/ECE 6100__: I will be teaching high-performance computer architecture summer 19.
+    * __CS 4290__: I will be teaching high-performance computer architecture summer 19.
 Feel free to send me an email if you have any questions.
+Everything in the course is the same as CS 6290/ECE 4100/ECE 6100.
+But, due to GaTech rules, you cannot use this course as a cross list, since it will be taught by a graduate student.

     * __SysML Demo__: Check our demo [here](http://comparch.gatech.edu/hparch/sysml).